Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 https://www.youtube.com/s/player/{version}/player_ias.vflset/en_US/base.js
 ```

 Even though the source file is a massive blob of minified, unreadable JavaScript code, locating the deciphering instructions is fairly simple.
 All you need to do is search for `a=a.split("");`, which should bring you to the entry step of the deciphering process.
-In my case, this lead me to the following block:
+For the above player version, it looks like this:

 ```javascript
 // Prettified for readability